rucio/documentation/docs/installing_server.md

    Rucio __admin_account__ (e.g. 'root').
    No other user token is involved in this case.

-In all three formerly mentioned cases, if a valid FTS intended token already exists in the Rucio database then a new token is not requested and the existing one is used.
+In all three formerly mentioned cases, if a valid FTS3 intended token already exists in the Rucio database then a new token is not requested and the existing one is used.